Note: This post may contain affiliate links. Please see my disclosure page for more details.

-They have multiple saunas, snowshoe and cross country ski rentals, TWO of the nicest hostel kitchens I’ve ever seen, a fireplace and lounge room, and it’s walking distance to frozen waterfalls and the frozen lake in Abisko National Park.
-If you don’t stay there, it’s a great place to go for lunch – they have a daily buffet for about $10 USD, a fantastic deal for pricy Sweden.
+They have multiple saunas, free snowshoe and cross country ski rentals, TWO of the nicest hostel kitchens I’ve ever seen, a fireplace and lounge room, and it’s walking distance to frozen waterfalls and the frozen lake in Abisko National Park.
+If you don’t stay there, it’s a great place to go for lunch – they have a daily buffet for about $10 USD, which is a fantastic deal for pricy Sweden.

 Other aurora trips & inspiration: